 RFID can be used to track products and assets throughout the entire supply chain, from production to delivery to the customer.
-This can help businesses improve visibility, increase efficiency, and reduce costs.
-According to a study by the RFID Research Center, RFID technology can help businesses improve supply chain efficiency by up to 25%.
+RFID tagging of products can help businesses improve visibility, increase efficiency, and reduce costs as it provides high accuracy and eliminates human errors.

 Another application of RFID technology is asset management.
-RFID technology can be used to track and manage a wide range of assets, including equipment, vehicles, and tools.
-This can help businesses improve asset utilization, reduce downtime, and increase efficiency.
+RFID technology can be used to track and manage a wide range of assets, including equipment, vehicles, and tools helping businesses improve asset utilization, reduce downtime, and increase efficiency.

 Retail businesses share the biggest percentage of RFID tags by volume and market size.
 In Retail, RFID technology can be used to improve customer experience in retail stores and track inventory levels in real-time, allowing retailers to ensure that products are always in stock.
-RFID can also be used to track customer behaviour, allowing retailers to better understand their customers and improve the shopping experience.
+RFID can also be used to track customer behavior, allowing retailers to better understand their customers and improve the shopping experience.

-RFID can be used to improve patient safety and care by automating the tracking of medical equipment and patient information.
-RFID technology can also be used to improve the efficiency of hospital supply chains by automating the tracking of medical supplies and equipment.
+Another prominent use of RFID that will define the future is RFID in healthcare.
+In healthcare, RFID technology can be used to improve patient safety and care by automating the tracking of medical equipment and patient information.

 RFID technology has a wide range of applications in modern business scenarios, and it is expected to continue to play a significant role in improving efficiency, reducing costs, and increasing automation in various industries.
 RFID as an AIDC technology is bound to witness new advancements in chipless RFID sensors and cost-effective item-level tagging in the near future, cementing its role as a prominent IoT technology.

-- Last updated on Feb 22, 2023
+- Last updated on Aug 29, 2023